KOE73/SharpRTSPMultiStreaming/README.md

+﻿

 # SharpRTSP wrapper

+This project is based on [SharpRealTimeStreaming](https://github.com/jimm98y/SharpRealTimeStreaming),
-This is just a thin wrapper around the fantastic SharpRTSP, mostly based off their sample code with some API enhancements to make it easier to use.
-Added support for streaming Opus, AV1 and H266.
+which itself is a thin wrapper around the fantastic [SharpRTSP](https://github.com/ngraziano/SharpRTSP).

-## SharpRTSPClient
-Simple RTSP client that supports H264, H265, H266, AV1 for video + AAC, Opus, PCMU and PCMA for audio.
+The main addition here is **SharpRTSPServerMulti** —
+a simple RTSP server that supports multiple streams, each mapped to its own URI.

-## SharpRTSPServer
+## Components
+### New
+- **SharpRTSPServerMulti** — RTSP server with multi-URI support (multiple streams).
+- **RTSPServerMultiApp** — Demo.

+### From SharpRealTimeStreaming
-Simple RTSP server that supports H264, H265, H266, AV1 for video and AAC, Opus, PCMU and PCMA for audio.
+- **SharpRTSPClient** — Simple RTSP client with support for H264, H265, H266, AV1 video and AAC, Opus, PCMU, PCMA audio.

-## FFmpeg RTSP Server
+- **SharpRTSPServer** — Simple RTSP server (single stream).
-Sample RTSP server for ffmpeg RTP streams.
-Fully configurable in appsettings.json.
+- **FFmpeg RTSP Server** — Sample RTSP server for FFmpeg RTP streams (configurable via `appsettings.json`).

-## Pcap RTSP Server
-PoC of re-playing RTSP from a Wireshark PcapNg file.
+- **Pcap RTSP Server** — Proof-of-concept for replaying RTSP from a Wireshark PcapNg file.

 ## Credits

-Most of the work has been done by SharpRTSP (https://github.com/ngraziano/SharpRTSP), this is just a convenience wrapper around it.
+- Most of the heavy lifting is done by [SharpRTSP](https://github.com/ngraziano/SharpRTSP).
+- The original wrapper is [SharpRealTimeStreaming](https://github.com/jimm98y/SharpRealTimeStreaming).
+- This fork adds **SharpRTSPServerMulti** for multi-stream URI support.